 - Delivering a simple access experience.
 This means residents enjoy a seamless experience accessing the building, navigating amenity spaces, and entering their homes.
 Residents will never want to leave a building with this level of comfort and convenience.

 - Protecting residents’ health.
-COVID-19 followed us into 2021, which means residents still seek clean, health-conscious buildings.
+In light of COVID-19, residents seek clean, health-conscious buildings.
 Proptech enables contactless and touchless entry, which will give residents peace of mind as they exit and enter the apartment.

 When you combine communication, respect, amenities, and technology, you’ll see increased resident retention rates in no time.